 First, you need to grab attention right away.
 So, look at how the story started.

 We all know that feeling when your phone pings.
 It’s an automatic reaction, curiosity to see what it is.

 It’s an email from your cousin headed “Urgent : Help needed”.

 The reader needs to identify with the hero.
-You need to make the hero’s problem one that the audience will recognise.
+They need to relate to the hero’s problem.

 An email from a relative, one that starts “Urgent : help needed”.
 Who hasn’t had one of those?
 Who wouldn’t be curious to find out more?

 Then we said you need a theme so the reader knows what it’s about.
 That doesn’t mean you need to say “The theme is …”, but look at the sentence where we say…